 Combined with contributions from diverse partner organizations, the Canadian Mountain Network (CMN)’s funding from the Government of Canada’s Networks of Centres of Excellence program (April 2019 – March 2024) represents a once-in-a-generation opportunity to position Canada as a global leader in mountain systems research at a time when Canada’s mountain systems are undergoing rapid and uncertain change.

-CMN's research program currently funds 17 traditional place-based research projects and seven innovative Knowledge Hubs across Canada, which include:
+CMN's research program currently funds 17 place-based research projects, seven innovative Knowledge Hubs and 11 Strategic Initiatives across Canada, which include:

 Drivers of change in Canada’s mountain systems